kostym/documentation/README.md

 ```

-Regardless how the code above is being generated, whether it be sass, less, inline styling, babel, coffeescript, twig, jsx or any other source, you always now where to look for that specific component code.
+Regardless how the code above is being generated, whether it be sass, less, inline styling, babel, coffeescript, twig, jsx or any other source, you always know where to look for that specific component code.

 **Tree structure**